-Performing the duties of this position involves employees sitting, standing, stooping, bending, lifting, walking, climbing, speaking and driving.
+Performing the duties of this position involves employees sitting, standing, stooping, bending, lifting, walking, climbing, and speaking.
 The functions of this position are varied in nature and require the ability to make clear and concise presentations and to respond in an effective and appropriate manner during crisis.

 Work Conditions/ Hours:

 This position requires the employee to provide services in the homes of families within the community.
 The noise levels in the work environment may vary, as is expected when working with young children and families.
 Regular schedule is typically Monday – Friday, occasionally a Saturday, with some scheduling flexibility.
 The employee may be required to work on weekends, depending on program participants’ needs and schedules.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Send completed application form, cover letter and resume to:

 Madison, WI 53703

 Alternatively, fax to (608) 250-6637 or e-mail to email@example.com

 If you need technical assistance or an accommodation during the application/hiring process please email us at firstname.lastname@example.org or call (608) 250-6334.

 - Application Form available at www.community-partnerships.org.
 Application packet must be complete to be considered.